 Stay With Them Until They are Sleepy but Not Asleep

-Ease Separation Anxiety at Night with an Object
+Ease Separation Anxiety at Bedtime with an Object

 My Most Effective Trick for Separation Anxiety at Night

 I really stumbled on this one by accident but it has been the most effective thing I’ve tried.
 Her separation anxiety tends to come in phases and recently I could see a phase about to start.
-She wasn’t crying but I could see she was worried about me leaving and so I said to her “call me if you need me” she seemed to be reassured by that and I went downstairs as normal.
+It was just before she turned 9 years old and was about to start at junior school so I wasn’t surprised to see a resurgence of her anxiety.
+She wasn’t crying but I could see she was worried about me leaving and so I said to her “call me if you need me”.
+She seemed to be reassured by that and I went downstairs as normal.